withastro/docs/src/pages/en/core-concepts/layouts.md

 ## Markdown Layouts

 Page layouts are especially useful for [Markdown files](/en/guides/markdown-content/#markdown-pages).
-This file type can use `layout: (link to a file)` inside the fences to specify a layout component to wrap this file in HTML.
+Markdown files can use the special `layout` frontmatter property to specify which `.astro` component to use as a page layout.

 When a markdown file specifies a layout file, it passes a single `{ content }` property back to the layout file.
 Included in the contents are all the fenced in properties and the final HTML output of the page.